 1. Anti-Aging Benefits

 A study evaluated the effects of a gel formulation containing rice water on human skin.
 The study involved 12 volunteers who used the formulation for 28 days.
 It was found that rice water was loaded with antioxidants that could inhibit the activity of elastase (an enzyme that damages elastin).
-Thus, it could help maintain the elasticity of the skin and slow down the signs of aging (1).
+Thus, it could help maintain the elasticity of the skin and slow down the signs of aging due to the hydration it provides (1).

 2. Skin Brightening Effect